MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/index.md

 ### Safety and security

 Automated visual monitoring can scan for potential safety and security issues.
 Automation can provide more time to respond to incidents, and more opportunities to reduce risk.
-For example, automated safety monitoring can:
+Automated safety monitoring can:

 - Track workforce compliance with personal protective equipment guidelines.
 - Monitor entry into unauthorized work zones.